fraganator/archive-cache-manager/README.md

 * ROM library maintained as accurately ripped/dumped collections, where specialised compression formats not an option.
 * Extract and play archives from location other than `LaunchBox\ThirdParty\7-Zip\Temp`, such as high speed SSD.
 * Playing ripped PS2 games with PCSX2 where the disc image is bin/cue format, avoiding the "CDVD plugin failed to open" error message.
+* Your library contains GoodMerged sets, and you want a quick way to play individual ROMs.

 ## Installation
+* Download the latest release from https://forums.launchbox-app.com/files/file/234-archive-cache-manager/ or https://github.com/fraganator/archive-cache-manager/releases
+* Unblock the download if necessary (right-click file -> Properties -> Unblock)
 * Extract this archive to your `LaunchBox\Plugins` folder, then run LaunchBox / BigBox.
 * Within LaunchBox, ensure the desired emulator has the _"Extract ROM archives before running"_ option checked.